 Kayleigh McGlynn is a litigation associate in the Boston office of Fish & Richardson.
 Kayleigh was previously a summer associate at Fish.
 During law school, Kayleigh served as the Electronic Supplement Editor for the Boston College Law Review and Editor in Chief of the Boston College Intellectual Property &...

-Tracea Rice is a Law Clerk in Fish & Richardson’s Washington, D.C. office, where she assists companies in intellectual property matters, specifically complex patent disputes in federal district courts and before the International Trade Commission (ITC).
+Tracea Rice is an Associate in Fish & Richardson’s Washington, D.C. office, where she assists companies in intellectual property matters, specifically complex patent disputes in federal district courts and before the International Trade Commission (ITC).
 She was previously a Summer Associate with the firm and a 1L Diversity Fellow....